Mavera07/DjangoTemplateProject/README.md

 With this, docker volume for bower will be updated.

 Bower volume is mapped to ./djangotemplateapplication/static/bower_components/ directory.
 Installed libraries reside in the folder.
 In html files, library source paths are written as "/static/bower_components/lib_path/lib.js".

+#### Database Export and Import

+Database export is easy with docker volumes.
+Docker volumes path in Linux is /var/lib/docker/volumes.

+Database data path is /var/lib/docker/volumes/djangotemplateproject_postgresql-volume.
+Just copy and save the directory.

+___

+Database import is also easy.
+Copy saved directory to /var/lib/docker/volumes/djangotemplateproject_postgresql-volume.

+And then run ./setup/docker/**2_postgres.sh** script.